OneEase/Website/docs/easelock/app.md

 # EaseLock Software Tutorial

-## Note Before Reading The Tutorial

 This tutorial shows the softeware part of EaseLock.
 I assume you have finished seting up the hardware part of EaseLock during my last tutorial in [Hardware Tutorial](/easelock/hw), as to ensure we are in the same context even though the design article has been devided.

-The tutorial has been revised several times to improve the quality of EaseLock design.

 ## Conduct A Meticulous Analysis of The Code